-In 2013, Army ROTC will perform outreach at 18 Science Olympiad State Tournaments on college campuses, assisting with structural engineering events and presenting STEM career information at ROTC tables.
-Stop by and learn more about options for your future, or visit GoArmy.com!
-States sites include:
+In 2013, Army ROTC performed outreach at 18 Science Olympiad State Tournaments on college campuses, assisting with structural engineering events and presenting STEM career information at ROTC tables.
+To learn more about options for your future, visit GoArmy.com!
+States sites included:

 - Illinois, Wisconsin, Michigan, Minnesota, Missouri, Ohio, Indiana, Kentucky, Tennessee, North Dakota, Colorado, Utah, New Mexico, Texas, Iowa, Nebraska, Kansas and Arizona

-Army ROTC performed outreach at more than 25 Science Olympiad State Tournaments on college campuses across the US in 2012!
-States sites include:
+Army ROTC performed outreach at more than 25 Science Olympiad State Tournaments on college campuses across the US in 2012.
+States sites included: